 My first advice to you is to close your social media accounts in order to grow your social media audience.
 How crazy does that sound to you?
 Let me explain.

 There is strictly no need for you to be present on every old and new social network.
-First because you are just a dog breeder and not a global corporation so you can’t hire a team just to look after your channels, and then because it will motivate you more if you get +10 likes on Facebook compared to getting +1 like on ten different sites.
+First, because you are just a dog breeder and not a global corporation so you can’t hire a team just to look after your channels, and then because it will motivate you more if you get +10 likes on Facebook compared to getting +1 like on ten different sites.

 By picking two platforms, or three, you can easily learn how each functions.
 Obviously, you’re not going to pick these social networks randomly, you must find out where is your target audience hanging out.
 Be where your audience is looking.

 The Pitbull and American Bully community is young and from the hip-hop generation, they are massively present on Instagram.
 So if you breed bullies, get yourself an Instagram account and own it.
 Border Collies and most other classic breeds tend to have an older audience, less tech-savvy, so they are mainly present on Facebook.
-French Bulldogs or trendy toy breeds have a young female audience, clearly favouring Facebook and Instagram or Tumblr.
+French Bulldogs or trendy toy breeds have a young female audience, clearly favoring Facebook and Instagram or Tumblr.

-Define your audience, know where they virtually hang out, and be there.
+Define your audience, know where they virtually hang out and be there.
 Close any other account.

 Be Thankful: Engage With Your Audience

 Before you start looking for new followers, are you keeping your current followers happy?
 Are they just following your Facebook page because they can’t be bothered to unlike it, or if you disappeared, would they actually miss your updates?

 Having ghosts as followers is not useful!
 You need to engage with them and make them feel like ambassadors.
 Naturally, they will then start to share your content and it will create a snowball effect.
 You must keep your core followers as happy as possible, they are the ones following you from the get-go, so be thankful.